gilescope/gilescope.github.io/_posts/2020-12-24-Mentoring-with-exercism.md

 If you can code in a language and want to improve I heartily recommend mentoring via exercism as a way to improve.
 It helps the people being mentored and you get better.

-Actually trying exercism was the best thing that happend to me in 2020 - I've learned so much as a student and a mentor.
-There's no subsitute to people reviewing your code and suggesting ways it could be more idiomatic when learning a language.
+Actually trying exercism was the best thing that happened to me in 2020 - I've learned so much as a student and a mentor.
+There's no substitute to people reviewing your code and suggesting ways it could be more idiomatic when learning a language.
 Hands down it's a great way to learn a programming language, but it depends on there being enough people on the other side to mentor.

 ## Why mentor:

    * It's fun!
-   * It's an oppotunity to be nice to people!
+   * It's an opportunity to be nice to people!
    * People say thank you for mentoring them and give you testimonials which could help with job interviews.
    * It's a kind thing to do.
    * Your speed of reading code will improve.
-   * You will see lots of differtent ways to solve the same problem (that you won't have expected).
+   * You will see lots of different ways to solve the same problem (that you won't have expected).
    * You will get good at helping people untangle themselves to get to a simpler solution.
    * You will pick up tips from students on ways to use the language that you'd not think of.
    * When researching some mentoring point you'll learn more.
    * Exercism _can't_ have too many mentors.
-   * You're not on your own - there's a slack channel for each languages' mentors to chat (Warning: you might make friends).
+   * You're not on your own - there's a slack channel for each language's mentors to chat (Warning: you might make friends).
    * Whether you do some sporadically, or do a few each week it's all helping people - you can scale up or down as fits your current life.
 An hour a week would be awesome!

 ## Imposter Syndrome!
 But I'm not good enough